liam-wiltshire/talks/learning/content.md

 ???

+- In the 1970s, two researchers (probably) observed that different people learned at different rates.
+  - So, they got some study grant, and decided to pick one variable (the concept of assistance) and see how it impacted learning
-- The study found, somewhat predictably, that the correct type of assistance depended on the ability of the subject
+- The study found, somewhat predictably, that the correct type of assistance depended on the ability of the subject - research funding well spent!
   - If the subject was brand new to a topic or idea, then direct demonstration was valuable
   - If the subject already had some exposure to the topic or idea, but was still in the learning stage, then instructions were most helpful
   - Finally, once the knowledge was acquired and the aim was application, then general encouragement, allowed the subject to process the informaton for themselves
-- Just as scaffolding is removed as a building is completed, support should be reduced and removed as knowledge is built.

 ---